 What Are Polyamorous Relationships?

-The polyamorous relationship is a modern arrangement and is defined as “a wide range of partner arrangements that vary as to the number of people involved, the sexes of those involved, and the kinds of relationships pursued.
+The polyamorous relationship is defined as “a wide range of partner arrangements that vary as to the number of people involved, the sexes of those involved, and the kinds of relationships pursued.
 The polyamorous relationship reflects postmodern critiques of patriarchy, gender, heterosexuality and genetic parenthood.
 Such ‘postmodern polyamory’ might occasionally look like traditional patriarchal polygamy, but it differs in important ways.
 For example, it could as easily encompass one woman with several male partners as it could one man with multiple female partners.
 It also includes the expanded possibilities created by same-sex or bi-sexual relationships, neither of which is contemplated by traditional polygamy” (Canada Research Institute for Law and the Family).

 In the past two decades, the concept of “family” has undergone a huge cultural shift in Canada.
 Nuclear families are no longer regarded as the norm.
 Blended families are now as common as unblended families because parties continue to divorce and remarry at an ever-increasing rate.
 In addition, same sex couples and common law couples continue to rise as the stigma previously associated with these relationships continues to decline and our legal system adapts to these social changes.
 The notion that romantic relationships must be limited to two persons at one time may be the next focal point of change.
 In fact, the research indicates that the number of people already involved in polyamorous relationships is not insignificant (Canada Research Institute for Law and the Family).
 If this is the case, the family law system must be prepared to deal with parties entering and leaving polyamorous relationships.